Leopold Münster: World War II

 World War II in Europe had begun on Friday, 1 September 1939, when German forces invaded Poland.
 Münster completed his fighter pilot training in March 1941 and then flew some missions in Defense of the Reich from Fürth and Zerbst.
 On 18 March, he was posted to the 2.
 Staffel of Ergänzungsgruppe of Jagdgeschwader 3 (JG 3—3rd Fighter Wing).
 The Ergänzungsgruppe was a supplementary training group attached to JG 3 under the command of Major Alfred Müller with 2.
 (Schul—training) Staffel headed by Oberleutnant Erwin Neuerburg.
 On 1 June, Münster was transferred to the 4.
 Staffel of JG 3.
 This Staffel was commanded by Hauptmann Gordon Gollob and subordinated to II.
-Gruppe of JG 3 led by Hauptmann Lothar Keller.
+Gruppe (2nd group) of JG 3 led by Hauptmann Lothar Keller.